eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

 * **Love Ledger:** A blockchain-based platform for transparently managing and tracking economic flows from the **Sacred Reciprocity License**, auditable by all stakeholders to ensure equitable distribution.
 * **Hearts:** A digital currency or token used within the **Love Ledger** to support the care economy of source communities, symbolizing reciprocal and regenerative economic relationships.
 * **Ethics Dumping:** The practice of conducting research in regions with weaker regulations to bypass ethical standards, prohibited under the Accord.
-* **Cultural Immersion Certification:** A training requirement imposed by **BAZ-level Sanctuary Councils** for non-local participants in ceremonial practices to ensure cultural respect and understanding.
+* **Cultural Immersion Certification:** A training requirement imposed by **BAZ-level Cognitive Sovereignty Councils** for non-local participants in ceremonial practices to ensure cultural respect and understanding.

 ## Appendix B: Emerging Domains & Illustrative Scenarios